 \section{$p$-permutation modules and the Brauer construction}

-Throughout this chapter, let $G$ be a finite group and let $(K,\calO, k)$ be a $p$-modular system large enough for $G$.
-That is $\calO$ and $k$ have $|G|_{p'}$ roots of unity.
+Throughout this chapter, let $G$ be a finite group and let $(K,\calO, k)$ be a $p$-modular system with $\calO$ and $k$ having $|G|_{p'}$ roots of unity.
 Unless otherwise specified, $R$ will denote either $\calO$ or $k$.
-The properties listed in this section are well-known, we refer the reader to \cite{Li181} or \cite{Br85} for more details and proofs.
+The properties listed in this section are well-known, we refer the reader to \cite{Br85} or \cite{Li181} for more details and proofs.

 \begin{definition} An $RG$-module $M$ is a \textit{$p$-permutation module} if for every $p$-subgroup $P \leq G$, $\Res^G_P M$ is a permutation $RG$-module.
 An $(RG, RH)$-bimodule $M$ is a \textit{$p$-permutation bimodule} if it is a $p$-permutation module when considered as an $R[G\times H]$-module. \end{definition}